begolu2/rktik-thesis/04_discussion.md

 **Creating thoughts in other parts of the site**

 Members may propose a thought to be posted with attribution to the movement in another part of Rktik.
 This could be a personal message to a persona, a reply to any thought not in the movement itself or as a message in the public chat of another movement (as described above).
-Changes to the proposed thought may be discussed by members beforehand as descibed for *events* and *public chat* .
+Changes to the proposed thought may be discussed by members beforehand as described for *events* and *public chat* .

 ## External Clients